Code-Institute-Submissions/web_studio/README.md

 Now I'll download the CSV file which will contain this users access key and secret access key Which I'll use to authenticate him from my Django app.
 To connect Django to the AWS s3 bucket I'll need to install boto3 and Django-storages.
-I need to add some settings in settings.py like AWS_STORAGE_BUCKET_NAME and AWS_S3_REGION_NAME which I downloaded from AWS.
+I need to add some settings in settings.py like

+    AWS_STORAGE_BUCKET_NAME  <  key >
+    AWS_S3_REGION_NAME  <  key >

+ which I downloaded from AWS.
 Whenever collectstatic is run.
 Django will collect static files automatically and upload them to s3

+### Stripe

+Stripe allows the user to make secure payments.
+To set up Stripe account, navigate to stripe.com, click on Start now, enter your details.
+Once inside your dashboard, click on + New account, give it a name.
+Then click on Developers on the left side navigation, and then click on API Keys.
+You will see your test keys : Publishable key and Secret key.
+Copy those into your enviroment variables section of Heroku account by clicking on your app name on Heroku, then clicking on settings and then clicking on Reveal config vars.
+Then you can add your keys from Stripe.

+    STRIPE_PUBLIC_KEY < your key >
+    STRIPE_SECRET_KEY < your key >

+To create webhook, in Stripe, click on Webhooks on left side of the navigation, then click on add webhook, add URL of your app that is set to receive webhook from Stripe, once saved, click on webhook URL in Stripe dashboard, you should see Webhook details and Signing Secret.
+Click on reveal and copy this secret to your Heroku environment variables

+    STRIPE_WH_SECRET < your key >

  ## Features